-A Full Face helmet is generally preferred by most of the motorcycle riders as it provides complete head to neck protection.
-It’s one of the safest options when it comes to a Motorcycle helmet!
+A Full Face Motorcycle helmet is generally preferred by many motorcycle riders as it provides complete head to neck protection.
+This style is also known for its safety and high-level protection on road.

-The Bell Qualifier is one of the most famous and reliable helmets in the market.
-With his 4 star rating on Amazon and over nearly 700 customer reviews, you can rest assured that this is indeed a solid investment.
+When it comes to safety, the Bell Qualifier is the best motorcycle helmet in the our list.
+With a 4 star rating on Amazon and over nearly 700 legit customer reviews, you can rest assured that this is a solid product.

-Bell Qualifier helmet comes in 7 different sizes, which makes it easy to use for people of all genders and ages.
+This motorcycle helmet comes in 7 different sizes, which makes it easy to use for people of all genders and ages.
 There are also several color options, so you can ride your bike in style.
-The shield of the helmet is clear by default, but if you are someone who rides in bright sunlight on a regular basis, you can get a tinted shield helmet, by clicking on the option while ordering the product.
+The shield is clear by default, but if you are someone who rides in bright sunlight on a regular basis, you can get a tinted shield helmet, by clicking on the option while ordering the product.

 The shield in the Qualifier is anti-fog, anti-scratch, and UV protected.
 So not only can you travel safely in foggy weather but you can also rest assured that the helmet will protect you from the harmful UV rays when you travel in harsh sunlight.
 It is also an anti-scratch shield, so in case of a miss-happening or accident, the shield will remain good as new

 The cheek pads of the helmet are designed in such a manner that they simulate the natural contour of a person’s cheekbones.
 This is one of my favorite features because not only does it make the helmet look more stylish and sophisticated, but it also fits my head most snugly.

 The material of the helmet is lightweight.
 It is made of polycarbonate and ABS shell construction which makes it easy to use the product.
 During long journeys and bike rides, you won’t feel like a ton of bricks is sitting on top of your head, an essential feature for a helmet.